 Listed below are the new locations for our re-located offices, taken from Rollins 360’s article, “Moves With a Mission.”
 I invite you to look over the list and think of the new possibilities afforded by these new spaces.

-- Mills Building Community Standards and Responsibility, International Student & Scholar Services, International Programs, and External Scholarships are now on the main floor of Mills.
+- Mills Building Community Standards and Responsibility, International Student & Scholar Services, International Programs, and External Scholarships are on the main floor of Mills.
 Go upstairs and you’ll find the Social Innovation & Entrepreneurship Hub (along with CLCE, which will remain where it has been).

-- Carnegie Building Student Records, the Bursar, Academic Appeals & Degree Completion, and Academic Advising are now all housed on the second floor of Carnegie.
+- Carnegie Building Student Records, the Bursar, Academic Appeals & Degree Completion, and Academic Advising are now housed on the second floor of Carnegie.

-As always, please feel free to visit my office (upstairs office suite in the Cornell Campus Center) or the Student Care office (downstairs office suite at the back of Dave’s Boathouse) with any needs or questions you may have.
+As always, please also feel free to visit my office (upstairs office suite in the Cornell Campus Center) or the Student Care office (downstairs office suite at the back of Dave’s Boathouse) with any needs or questions you may have.
 I look forward to seeing you all as we start a new academic year!